Rent to own homes can be an excellent option for bad credit borrowers if you understand how to find a fair deal

 That means a rent to own program might be the best option available, your only option.

-Buying a rent to own home can give you the time to build your credit score and down payment for the next few years.
-I increased my credit score 200 points in the five years to 760 FICO in 2013, good enough to get any mortgage I wanted.
+Buying a rent-to-own home can give you the time to build your credit score and make a down payment for the next few years.
+I increased my credit score 200 points in five years to 760 FICO in 2013, good enough to get any mortgage I wanted.

-A rent to own home also gives you the chance to build up equity in the home while you lease.
-That purchase price is locked in on the contract so if the market value goes up then you’ve got instant equity when you buy it.
+A rent to own home also allows you to build up equity in the house while you lease.
+That purchase price is locked in on the contract, so if the market value goes up, you've got instant equity when you buy it.

-One warning here is that owners may try to sneak in an annual price increase on the purchase price or put it so high on the contract that even strong market value appreciation might not help much.
-We’ll talk later about making sure you get a good price.
+One warning is that owners may try to sneak in an annual price increase on the purchase price or put it so high on the contract that even strong market value appreciation might not help much.
+We'll talk later about making sure you get a reasonable price.

-I normally recommend a few points to buyers considering a buy to rent home:
+I usually recommend a few points to buyers considering a buy to rent home:

-- Don’t get into a lease option if you are within a year or two of a bankruptcy.
-That might not give you enough time to improve your credit for a loan and the bankruptcy will still be on your credit report in five years.
+- Don't get into a lease option if you are within a year or two of bankruptcy.
+That might not give you enough time to improve your credit for a loan, and the bankruptcy will still be on your credit report in five years.

-- Don’t sign a buy to rent contract if the purchase price of the home is more than 20% over the fair market value.
+- Don't sign a buy to rent contract if the home's purchase price is more than 20% over the fair market value.

-- Add up all monthly payments for rent, lease credits and all other responsibilities.
-Don’t sign a buy to rent contract if you’re not 100% sure you can make payments every month with a little money left to spare for an emergency fund.
+- Add up all monthly payments for rent, lease credits, and all other responsibilities.
+Don't sign a buy to rent contract if you're not 100% sure you can make monthly payments with some money left to spare for an emergency fund.

 How Much Does it Cost to Rent to Own a House?

-Buying a rent to own home comes with extra costs beyond a normal mortgage or rent.
-Understanding how much these extra costs add up to and whether it’s worth it to you will help you make the decision.
+Buying a rent to own home comes with extra costs beyond a standard mortgage or rent.
+Understanding how much these additional costs add up to and whether it's worth it will help you make the decision.

 - Compare monthly payments on a regular mortgage for the amount against what you're expected to pay in rent and the lease credit

-- If the owner is charging any interest on the contract or an annual increase in the purchase price, add that into your numbers
+- If the owner is charging any interest on the contract or an annual increase in the purchase price, add that to your numbers

-The point again is that you have to ask and everything needs to be spelled out in the contract.
+The point is that you have to ask, and everything needs to be spelled out in the contract.
 The landlord can change anything not defined in the contract.

 If you're struggling to find the down payment for a traditional mortgage, you might try borrowing on a peer-to-peer loan.
 Since the loan isn't securitized, you don't need a house to use as collateral.
 You can borrow up to $35,000 for a down payment and use it to qualify for a mortgage or FHA loan.